tr4m0ryp/ESPResso-service/README.md

 - **Rate-limit key rotation** -- Multiple NVIDIA NIM API keys can be configured for round-robin rotation with per-key 60-second cooldowns on 429 responses.

+- **HMAC brand authorization** -- Prediction requests are verified via `X-Brand-Id` and `X-Brand-Signature` headers signed by the Avelero backend, ensuring only authorized brands can trigger predictions.

+- **Per-IP rate limiting** -- Sliding window rate limiter with configurable request count and window size.
+Returns `429` with `Retry-After` and `X-RateLimit-*` headers.
+Health endpoints are exempt.

-- **Structured logging** -- All logging via structlog for machine-parseable output in production.
+- **Structured request logging** -- All requests and responses logged via structlog with contextvar-based correlation for machine-parseable output in production.

 - **Graceful degradation** -- Missing input fields produce warnings rather than errors; the pipeline applies sensible defaults so prediction proceeds with incomplete data.